librenms/librenms/doc/Developing/Translations.md

 folder called `lang/ln`.
 Please then copy all of the files from `lang/en` and edit each one to reflect the written language you would like to add.

+Please also update `config/lang-generator.php` and the new language to the `languages => []` array.

+You will also need to update `doc/Developing/Translations.md` and `doc/Support/Configuration.md` to add the new supported translation.

 ## Generating the json language file
 For use in the WebUI javascript and Blade templates we need to generate some additional files, to do that you can simply run `lnms translation:generate`